Jerold-S/NicePoseGUI/README.md

 NicePoseGUI provides an interface to select videos, indicate which individuals should be tracked and have their joint positions recorded and then outputs the data for the selected indivudals in a simple json format.

 ## Installation
 [Pytorch](https://pytorch.org/get-started/locally/) will need to be installed prior to installing the rest of the requirements (`pip install -r requirements.txt`).
 For the sake of speed and compatibility, it is recommended to use one of the CUDA compatile versions of Pytorch so that GPU compute can be used.
+CUDA can be source from the [Nvidia side](https://developer.nvidia.com/cuda-downloads).
 NicePoseGUI has only been tested using GPU compute - performance will likley be severely compromised if using CPU compute to process videos.

 ## Use Guide
 1. Select videos to run pose estimation on.
 This can be done a few ways: ![Video Selection Options](github_page/NicePoseGUI_VideoSelection.png)